thruthesky/xapp/README.md

 # Coding Guide

+## x Class

+* x class is only for manipulating DOM of xapp.

+    * it shall not include function, variables, option values, etc...

+    * it shall not contain methods like 'alert', 'parsing query string', 'move', 'reload', 'refresh', 'ajax', etc...

+    * it really ONLY have manipulating methods only.

 ## Element class, selector, element object

 for element class name holder, just use variable name - 'comment_write_button'